A to Z Information

 Leaving school during school hours

 - If you need to take your child out of school for any reason, please call in to the school office and sign your child out in our sign out book.
 If your child returns to school the same day please sign them back in again.
 This allows us to keep track of all students on-site and off-site in case of an emergency

 - Students are not to leave school premises at any point during the school day without teacher permission.

 - We encourage students to name all items of clothing, lunch boxes and drink bottles

-- Our treatment room is managed by Gail Greenslade, our office administrator
+- Our treatment room is managed by Gail Greenslade, our school administrator

 - In the case of an accident, basic first aid will be administered.
 In the case of more serious issues parents will be contacted.
 In the case of emergencies, the student will be taken to the doctor or hospital

-- All medication to be administered at school is to be handed in to Gail, our office administrator.
+- All medication to be administered at school is to be handed in to Gail, our school administrator.
 A medication form will be completed to ensure we have clear instructions for administering the medication.

 - Children and staff will supervise the road crossing before school from 8:40-9am, and after school from 2:55-3:15pm

 - An adult will always be at the crossing supervising road patrol